SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/databank-entries.md

 Finally, just pass this FMODAsset into the `voiceLog` parameter of the original method.

-### Creating an entry: Examples
+---

+# Usage

+## Examples

-#### Example 1 - Localization defined in code
+### Example 1 - Localization embedded into code

-Registers a new PDA entry with a main image, popup image and English title / description.
+Registers a new PDA entry with a main image, popup image and English title / description as defined in the code.

 ```csharp
 // Load the popup image, which is a basic Texture2D